UCLA Adolescent Psychosis Project

 Multimodal Evaluation of Neural Disorders (MEND) Project

 This project, based at UCLA, is funded by an NIMH R21 award.
 The goal is to understand how advanced diffusion metrics, specifically neurite orientation dispersion and density imaging (NODDI) can improve upon the estimates gathered from standard diffusion techniques (diffusion tensor imaging, or DTI).
-This project currently focuses on use of NODDI to assess adolescent development, and is in the process of being extended to rat models of synaptic pruning.
+This project currently focuses on use of NODDI to assess adolescent development, through a project in the ABBRC, and is in the process of being extended to rat models of synaptic pruning.

 Longitudinal Assessment of Student Outcomes (LASO)

 The LASO study is funded by the UCLA Academic Senate, and follows UCLA undergraduate students longitudinally, and is focused understanding how normal variability in subclinical levels of psychiatric symptoms (such as mood or psychotic symptoms that are below the diagnosable clinical threshold) relate to daily life functioning and long term outcomes.

 Behavioral and Cognitive Studies in Healthy Individuals

 We have a variety of ongoing studies investigating cognitive function in healthy individuals, using participants recruited through the UCLA Psychology subject pool.
 Examples of ongoing projects include investigations of optimal risk taking using the Balloon Analogue Risk Task (BART), perspective taking using the Director Task, and socio emotional function using the Emotional Stroop.